Slavetomints/slavetomints.github.io/_posts/2024-12-23-quick-recovery.md

 ---
 title: Quick Recovery
 date: 2024-12-23 19:47:00 +/-0600
-categories: [Capture The Flags, 1337Up Live 2024]
+categories: [Capture The Flags, 1337UP Live 2024]
 tags: [ctf, 1337up, misc, writeups]
+description: 1337UP Live 2024 Quick Recovery Challenge
 ---

-Challenge description:
+> Challenge description:
+>
 > Hey, check this QR code ASAP!
 It's highly sensitive so I scrambled it, but you shouldn't have a hard time reconstructing - just make sure to update the a_order to our shared PIN.
 The b_order is the reverse of that 😉
+{: .prompt-info }

 Downloading the attached file and extrating its contents leads us to have a `gen.py` file and a `obscured.png` file.
 What is the png?